You Need to Change Career Development Mindsets if You Want to Engage and Retain Top Talent

 - How would your employees rate you?

 At the same time, this pulse survey also offers a hopeful message.
-Twenty-five percent of the respondents expressed their satisfaction and pleasure, indicating that their managers fall on the “prioritized” end of the continuum and act as active partners, supporters and champions of career development.
+Twenty-five percent of the respondents expressed their satisfaction and pleasure, indicating that their managers fall on the “prioritized” end of the continuum and act as active partners, supporters, and champions of career development.

-Being able to learn, grow, expand capacity and work toward career goals is of vital importance to most individuals.
+Being able to learn, grow, expand capacity, and work toward career goals is of vital importance to most individuals.
 It’s also of vital importance to organizations interested in exceeding customer demands, continuously improving products and services, and delivering shareholder value.
 Leaders who prioritize and put energy into career development find they are better able to deliver on both the business and people outcomes.

-These leaders think and behave a little differently than others, putting daily behaviors and habits into practice that any leader can adopt.
+These leaders think and behave a little differently than others, putting daily behaviors and habits into practice at work that any leader can adopt.
 Try one or more of these priorities to demonstrate your commitment to the development of those around you.

 Top 8 Career Development Mindsets